skip to Main Content

 CCTV covers one spot at a time.

-Granny watches the entire family at once.
+Granny watches the entire family at one glance.

 Granny didn’t say anything to Papa.